bparanj/crystal/security/webapps/csrf.md

 Understanding the difference between a site and an origin is important for implementing appropriate security measures and ensuring that your web application follows the Same-Origin Policy correctly.
 It helps in configuring security headers, setting cookie attributes, and managing cross-origin access to resources.

-The term "origin" is more commonly used, as it provides a more precise and fine-grained security boundary.
+The term "origin" is more  used, as it provides a more precise and fine-grained security boundary.
 However, the concept of a "site" is still relevant in certain contexts, such as cookie management and the `SameSite` attribute.

 ## Site vs Origin